 Devery Jacobs: The Indigenous Actress You Need to Know

-The Mohawk actress, filmmaker and activist already has a number of prominent television roles under her belt, but she's just getting started—and staying true to her Native culture.
+The Mohawk actress, filmmaker and activist already has a number of prominent television roles under her belt, but she's just getting started—and staying true to her culture.

 “In our culture, we believe that we must live up to our names…”